 Start a static asset group configuration

 - Click the Assets icon to go to the Assets page, and then click view next to Groups.

 - Click New Static Asset Group to create a new static asset group.

 - Click Edit to change any group listed with a static asset group icon.
 The Asset Group Configuration panel appears.

 You can only create an asset group after running an initial scan of assets that you wish to include in that group.

 - Type a group name and description in the appropriate fields.

 - If you want to, add business context tags to the group.
 Any tag you add to a group will apply to all of the member assets.
 For more information and instructions, see Applying RealContext with tags.

-- Go to the Assets page of the Asset Group Configuration panel.
-The console displays a page with search filters.
+- Go to the Assets > Asset Group Configuration panel.

 - Use any of these filters to find assets that meet certain criteria, then click Display matching assets to run the search.
 For example, you can select all of the assets within an IP address range that run on a particular operating system.

 - Select the assets you wish to add to the asset group.
 To include all assets, select the check box in the header row.